-Masters Degree: Atmospheric and Oceanic Sciences M.S.
+Masters Degree: Atmospheric and Oceanic Sciences M.S.Masters Program

 For official university admissions information and program degree requirements, please visit the Graduate Division website.

-For the Master of Science degree in Atmospheric Sciences, in addition to the University’s minimum requirements and those listed on UCLA’s Admission Requirements for AOS website, all applicants are expected to submit a statement of purpose.
+For the Master of Science degree in Atmospheric and Oceanic Sciences, in addition to the University’s minimum requirements and those listed on UCLA’s Admission Requirements for AOS website, all applicants are expected to submit a statement of purpose.
 In addition to students holding bachelor’s degrees in meteorology or atmospheric sciences, those with a degree in related disciplines — astronomy, chemistry, engineering, geophysics, oceanography, mathematics, and physics — are encouraged to apply for graduate status in the department.

 Please go to our “Application – How to Apply” for step-by-step instructions to guide you through the application process.